rust-lang/book/second-edition/nostarch/appendix.md

 ## C - Derivable Traits

-In various places in the book, we've discussed the `derive` attribute that you can apply to a struct or enum definition.
+In various places in the book, we’ve discussed the `derive` attribute that you can apply to a struct or enum definition.

 <!-- Above -- I wasn't clear throughout whether the derive attribute is